NetComposer/nksip/doc/guide/sending_requests.md

 To send a new request, you should use one of the functions in [nksip_uac](../../src/nksip_uac.erl) module.
 NkSIP supports all defined SIP methods: OPTIONS, REGISTER, INVITE, ACK, BYE, CANCEL, INFO, PRACK, UPDATE, SUBSCRIBE, NOTIFY, REFER, PUBLISH and MESSAGE.

 Depending on the specific method, the request should be sent out of any existing dialog and/or in-dialog.
-Out-of-dialog sending request functions will need SipApp name (user or internal), _sip uri_ to send the request to and an optional [list of options](../reference/uac_options.md).
-In-dialog sending request functions will usually need the _dialog's id_ or _subscription`s id_ of the dialog or subscription.
-You can get these from the returned _meta_ values of dialog-generating functions (like INVITE or SUBSCRIBE) or from [sip_dialog_update/3](../..callback_functions#sip_dialog_update3) callback function.
+Out-of-dialog sending request functions will need a SipApp name (_user name_ or _internal name_), a _sip uri_ to send the request to and an optional [list of options](../reference/sending_options.md).
+In-dialog sending request functions will usually need the _dialog's id_ or _subscription's id_ of the dialog or subscription.
+You can get them from the returned _meta_ values of dialog-generating functions (like INVITE or SUBSCRIBE) or from [sip_dialog_update/3](../reference/callback_functions.md#sip_dialog_update3) callback function.

 `Meta` can include some metadata about the response.
-Use the option `meta` to select which metadatas you want to receive (see [metadata description](../reference/metadata.md).
+Use the option `meta` to select which metadatas you want to receive (see [metadata fields](../reference/metadata.md).
 Some methods (like INVITE and SUBSCRIBE) will allways include some metadata (see bellow).
-You can use the functions in [nksip_dialog](../../src/nksip_dialog.erl) to get additional information (see [the API](../../reference/api.md)).
+You can use the functions in [nksip_dialog](../../src/nksip_dialog.erl) to get additional information (see [the API](../reference/api.md)).

 You can define a callback function using option `callback`, and it will be called for every received provisional response as `{reply, Code, Response, Call}`.
-Use the functions in [the API](../../reference/api.md) to extract relevant information from each specific response.
+Use the functions in [the API](../reference/api.md) to extract relevant information from each specific response.
+It's important to notice this callback function will be called in the same process as the (see explanation in [callback functions](../reference/callback_functions.md)) so you shouldn't spend a lot of time inside it.
+You shouldn't also copy the `Response` or `Call` to other processes, as that operation is expensive.

 By default, most functions will block until a final response is received or a an error is produced before sending the request, returning `{ok, Code, Meta}` or `{error, Error}`.
 You can also call most of these functions _asynchronously_ using `async` option, and the call will return immediately, usually with `{async, RequestId}`, before even trying to send the request, instead of blocking.
-You should use the callback function to receive provisional responses, final response and errors. `RequestId` is a handle to the current request and can be used to get additional information from it (see, the [API](../../reference/api.md), before it's destroyed) or to CANCEL the request.
+You should use the callback function to receive provisional responses, final response and errors. `RequestId` is a handle to the current request and can be used to get additional information from it (see, the [API](../reference/api.md), before it's destroyed) or to CANCEL the request.

 Most functions in this list add specific behaviour for each specific mehtod.
 For example, `invite/3,2` will allways include a Contact header.
 You can use the generic `request/3,2` function to avoid any specific addition.

 In case of using a SIP URI as destination, is is possible to include custom headers, for example `<sip:host;method=REGISTER?contact=*&expires=10>`, but it must be escaped (using for example `http_uri:encode/1`).
 You should use `request/3,2` if you specify the method in the _uri_.

-See the full list of options in [Sending Options](../../reference/sending_options.md).
+See the full list of options in [Sending Options](../reference/sending_options.md).

 Function|Comment
 ---|---